senzing-garage/knowledge-base/HOWTO/migrate-senzing-using-docker.md

-# Migrate Senzing using Docker
+# How to migrate Senzing using Docker

 ## Contents